kubos/kubos/docs/tutorials/shell.rst

 ===========================================

-The :doc:`shell service <../services/shell>` is used to provide shell access and commanding from mission operations to the OBC.
+The :doc:`shell service <../services/shell>` is used to provide shell access and commanding from mission operations or a development environment to the OBC.

 Pre-Requisites
 --------------